normalclone/hand-parser/README.md

 ## Usage
 1. Install required dependencies.
 2. run `python app.py`
+3. run `python app-mouse.py` to control mouse with your index finger.
+Use action `"2"` to click.
+`Due to this project doesn't allow GPU, and low FPS, I'll stop developing this function`
 ## Custom
 - You can base on the points detected by `mediapipe` to predict or config the label